 Differences Between a Roth IRA and Traditional IRA

-Unlike the Traditional IRA, contributions made to a Roth IRA cannot be deducted for tax purposes.
+Unlike a traditional IRA, contributions made to a Roth IRA cannot be deducted for tax purposes.
 However, growth achieved through investment returns is free from income tax.

-While contributions are not tax-deductible, qualified withdrawals of earnings can be federal income tax-free when certain withdrawal requirements are met.
+While Roth IRA contributions are not tax-deductible, qualified withdrawals of earnings can be federal income tax-free when certain withdrawal requirements are met.